Suggestion: Watch the 10 minutes video tutorial before reading this article

 Application and fees

-- You submit a second application that includes services you want to add (for instance: interpreters, phone, internet and furnitures for your booth).
+- You submit a second application that includes services you want to add (for instance: interpreters, phone, internet, and furniture for your booth)

 - You arrange and prepare your booth (Preparation to be done 15th of April, two days before the exhibition starts).